 Learn all the vocabulary in any video with FluentU’s robust learning engine.
 Swipe left or right to see more examples of the word you’re on.

-The best part is that FluentU keeps track of the vocabulary that you’re learning, and it recommends you examples and videos based on the words you’ve already learned.
-Every learner has a truly personalized experience, even if they’re learning the same video.
+The best part is that FluentU keeps track of the vocabulary that you’re learning, and gives you extra practice with difficult words.
+It'll even remind you when it’s time to review what you’ve learned.
+Every learner has a truly personalized experience, even if they’re studying with the same video.

 This course, priced at $199, is provided by SkillSuccess, a website that focuses on video-based courses.

 While it bills itself as a “conversational” course, it aims to teach the full spectrum of skills: reading, writing, speaking and listening.
 However, the main goal of the course is to enable students to hold a basic conversation in Spanish.

 Along the way, the course covers several key topics, including common verbs, present tense conjugations, negation, questions, greetings and much more.

 This Udemy course is designed to give complete beginners through intermediate-level students conversational Spanish skills that they can use in real-life situations.

 Through 88 video lectures, the course covers scenarios you’re likely to encounter if you ever travel abroad, like asking for directions, booking a hotel, meeting people, eating out and more.

-In fact, the course boasts that it’s so quick, you’ll be speaking from day one!
+In fact, the course boasts that it’s so quick, you’ll be speaking Spanish from day one!